fieryhenry/tbcms/README.md

 You may need to setup ssh keys for the above to work.
 This makes your url: `https://myserver.serveo.net` and then you would replace the ponos url with `https://myserver.serveo.net/items/_`.

-The new modding tool will make this process much easier when it is released.

 Instead of using a private server, you might be able to use something like [mitmproxy](https://mitmproxy.org/) or [Fiddler](https://www.telerik.com/fiddler)